samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 ### Requirements

-To use this app, you will need access to an Amplitude plan with Amplitude Experiment enabled.
-You will need a Management API key which you can find [instructions on how to configure here](https://www.docs.developers.amplitude.com/guides/amplitude-keys-guide/?h=keys#management-api-key).
+To use this plugin, you'll need the following:

+- Access to an Amplitude plan with Amplitude Experiment enabled.
+- A Management API key, which you can find in the Experiment side bar.

 ### Screenshots

 ![Screenshot of the Contentful Amplitude Experiment Plugin](../../assets/images/experiment/contentful-ui-screenshot.png)

-### Getting Started
+## Getting Started

-In order to integrate your Contentful instance with Amplitude Experiment, you will need:
+To integrate your Contentful instance with Amplitude Experiment, you will need:

 - An Amplitude account with access to Amplitude Experiment
 - [A management API key](https://www.docs.developers.amplitude.com/guides/amplitude-keys-guide/?h=keys#management-api-key)